 Please can we remind parents to:

-- Properly close and bolt all outside garden gates to safeguard the children.
+- Close properly, and put bolts on, all outside garden gates to safeguard children.

-- Bring in any unwanted kitchen items that would be suitable for our Pixies room and for the outdoors e.g. baking trays, spoons, pot and pans etc.
+- Bring in any unwanted kitchen items that would be suitable for our Pixies room e.g. baking trays, spoons, pot and pans etc.